-When babies are born, they are born with a primitive reflex called the Rooting Reflex.
-It’s in place to ensure that they survive by being able to find food.
+When babies are born, they’re born with a primitive reflex called the Rooting Reflex.
+It’s in place to ensure they survive by being able to find food.

 If the Rooting Reflex is retained, there may be hypersensitivity around the lips and mouth.
 The tongue may remain too far forward, resulting in speech and articulation problems, dribbling, difficulty swallowing and chewing.
-They may also be fussy eaters or thumb suckers.
-Thumb sucking is my big indicator that this reflex is still engaged.
+They may also be fussy eaters or thumb suckers (thumb sucking is a big indicator that this reflex is still engaged).

 Once corrected, normalisation of hormonal functions in children and adults can occur.
-Typical outcomes are balancing of the Thyroid and Adrenaline and Cortisol (stress hormones).
+Typical outcomes include balancing of the Thyroid as well as Adrenaline and Cortisol (stress hormones).

-Look for a response in your child – jump, twitch, laugh (ticklish) moving of the head (towards you or away).
+- Look for a response in your child.
+They may jump, twitch, laugh (ticklish), move their head (either towards you or away).

 What to do about it?

 A Kinesiology balance can identify and rectify retained primitive reflexes.
-If you think your child may have a retained Rooting Reflex, you can give me a call or book in for an initial appointment where I test for many of the primitive and postural reflexes.
+If you think you, your child, or an adult in your life may have a retained Rooting Reflex, book an appointment so we can test and balance the primitive and postural reflexes.